-Each has it’s own features, their own price tags and suited for certain levels of use.
+Each has it’s own features, its own price tag and is suited for certain levels of use.
 We took seven models from different brands popular online and compared them.
 This is what we found.

 Best Cordless Weed Eater Reviews 2020

 Black & Decker presents this compact and powerful cordless trimmer that operates using a 40V battery.
-You can use the Power Command to control the power against the run time of the 13 inch cutting swath, to get optimal performance.
+You can use the Power Command to control the power against the run time of the 13-inch cutting swath, to get optimal performance.

 After, trimming the lawns, the trimmer head can be adjusted to 180 degrees and be used as an edger.
-Both the edging and trimming functions are done through a 13 inch cutting swath, when the line breaks just tap to start the Automatic Feed Spool or AFS.
+Both the edging and trimming functions are done through a 13-inch cutting swath when the line breaks just tap to start the Automatic Feed Spool or AFS.

 Trimmer is part of a series of tools and works with 36V and 40V Max tools.
 As part of a special offer, Black & Decker is providing a pack of 3 spools with this best cordless weed eater, so you never run out of line.

 So while it loses out in the performance section, it wins when it comes to ergonomics.
 That’s because the trimmer is well balanced, light and really can be used by everyone.

 On high power, we observed that the battery charge lasts about fifteen minutes.
 And, on the medium or low levels, about one hour, provided we ran the trimmer at intervals, which is just the right amount of time and power for tackling smaller weeds and grasses.

 There are two plus points when it comes to the string.
-One is that you get a pre-wound spool in the trimmer on purchase, and three extra reels as part of a bundle.
+One is that you get a pre-wound spool in the trimmer on the purchase, and three extra reels as part of a bundle.
 The other is that the string doesn’t get knotted, crossed during use or when swapping out reels.

 Overall, get the Black & Decker LST136W only if you need to do the occasional, general-purpose trimming work in the suburbs, or just the weekends.
 For anything else, consider brands like the Dewalt DCST990H1 Mx XR.

-Greenworks says that their 16 inch PRO trimmer is the best for any yards to up to one acre, and guarantees a total 60 minutes of run time per charge.
-This can be completed through the 16 inch cutting swath, created via the dual line bump feed head.
+Greenworks says that their 16 inch PRO trimmer is the best for any yards to up to one acre, and guarantees a total 60 minutes of run-time per charge.
+This can be completed through the 16-inch cutting swath, created via the dual-line bump feed head.

 The Greenworks PRO 16-Inch 80V Cordless String Trimmer is part of a series of tools that operate using the same battery.